 In September 2007, the Virginia State Corporate Commission (VSCC) approved a WNA on an experimental basis for commercial and industrial customers beginning in November 2007.
 The 2008-09 heating season completed this test period.
 The VSCC extended the WNA for two more heating seasons with one change.
 Beginning November 2010, a commercial or industrial customer whose gas usage is process driven rather than weather driven may elect to exempt from the WNA.
 In February 2011 VNG filed to make Rider C a permanent rider to the tariff.

 Normal weather conditions measured in heating degree days (HDD) are based on a rolling 30-year period.
 For the 2021 - 2022 heating season normal degree-days will be based on the period from October 1991 through May 2021.

 The WNA applies to six bills during the winter heating season typically November through April.
 Each bill period during that time will have a different WNA factor.

 WNA provides weather sensitive customers relief during extremely cold winter weather and the company revenue stability to help plan and schedule system maintenance and improvements that contribute to operational quality and pipeline safety.

-View the heating degree-day information for your bill period.
-(Your WNA factor is not shown, as each customer’s WNA factor is based on individual account gas usage.)
+Your WNA factor is not shown, as each customer’s WNA factor is based on individual account gas usage.